shinyflight/HexaGAN/README.md

 ![HexaGAN_model](https://user-images.githubusercontent.com/25117385/64109029-66de4f80-cdb9-11e9-9e57-93797996de33.png)

 When dealing with the real world data, we encounter three problems such as 1) missing data, 2) class imbalance, and 3) missing label problems.
-In this paper, we propose HexaGAN, a generative adversarial network framework that shows promising classification performance for all three problems. <br><br>
+In this paper, we propose HexaGAN, a generative adversarial network framework that shows promising classification performance for all three problems. <br>

 * Authors: Uiwon Hwang, Dahuin Jung, Sungroh Yoon